 The very first dinner recipe we made was Tangy White Beans and Zucchini from Joel Fuhrman, MD.
-We were ready to shift but didn’t know with what, so I found this recipe on the internet.
+We were ready to shift from Standard American Diet (SAD) to whole-food, plant-based (WFPB) but didn’t know with what, so I found this recipe on the internet.
 Just four ingredients and easy to make.
 One new plant-based meal down!
 We still make this one.

 Second dinner recipe we made was Ann Esselstyn’s Minty-Lemon Lentils with Spinach from the Forks Over Knives: The Plant-Based Way To Health , the how-to companion to the film.
 We licked the plate and pan on this one, vowing to double it the next go.